 Because of their heightened susceptibility to contracting infections, elderly adults need to be cautious of certain facilities and environments.

-Facilities most at risk of spreading infections to elderly adults include:
+Facilities at risk of spreading infections to elderly adults include:

 - Gyms and fitness centers